Package Leaflet: Information for the User

 Taucor is not recommended for use in children.

-Because taking Taucor with any of the following medications may increase the risk of muscle problems, (See section 4.
-Possible Adverse Effects), it is especially important to inform your doctor if you are taking:
+Because taking Taucor with some of the following medicines can increase the risk of muscle problems (see section 4.
+Possible Side Effects), it is especially important that you inform your doctor if you are taking:

-It is also very important to inform your doctor if you are taking anticoagulants (medications to prevent blood clots such as warfarin, phenprocoumon, or acenocoumarol).
+It is also very important that you inform your doctor if you are taking anticoagulants (medicines to prevent blood clots, such as warfarin, phenprocoumon, or acenocoumarol).

-If you need to take fusidic acid orally to treat a bacterial infection, you will need to stop taking Taucor.
-Your doctor will tell you when you can restart the treatment with Taucor.
-The use of Taucor with fusidic acid may cause muscle weakness, sensitivity, or pain (rhabdomyolysis).
+If you need to take oral fusidic acid to treat a bacterial infection, you will need to stop using this medicine.
+Your doctor will tell you when you can restart treatment with Taucor.
+The use of Taucor with fusidic acid can cause muscle weakness, tenderness, or pain (rhabdomyolysis).
 For more information on rhabdomyolysis, see section 4.

 Taking Taucor with food and drinks

-The juice of grapefruit increases the effect of this medication, therefore, it is recommended to avoid consuming grapefruit juice during treatment with Taucor.
+Grapefruit juice increases the effect of this medicine, so you should avoid consuming grapefruit juice during treatment with Taucor.

 Pregnancy, breastfeeding, and fertility